-In order to obtain the net exchange of CO_2 between the land surface and atmosphere by a NWP model, the Gross Primary Production (GPP) and the ecosystem respiration ($R{\rm eco}$) needs to be represented.
-In CHTESSEL the GPP [kg CO_2 m-2 s-1] is parametrized following the so-called A-gs approach while $R{\rm eco}$ [kg CO_2 m-2 s-1] is parametrized as a function of soil temperature, soil moisture, snow depth and vegetation type rather than prognostically computed.
+In order to obtain the net exchange of CO_2 between the land surface and atmosphere by a NWP model, the Gross Primary Production (GPP) and the ecosystem respiration (R{eco}) needs to be represented.
+In CHTESSEL (Boussetta et al., 2013b) the GPP [kg CO_2 m-2 s-1] is parametrized following the so-called A-gs approach while R{eco} [kg CO_2 m-2 s-1] is parametrized as a function of soil temperature, soil moisture, snow depth and vegetation type rather than prognostically computed.
 Schemes relying on prognostic land carbon "pools" (CLM-DGVM, Levis et al., 2004; JULES, Clark et al., 2011; ORCHIDEE, Krinner et al., 2005) are less practical for NWP purposes because they are difficult to initialize without a very long spin-up.
 The Net Ecosystem Exchange (NEE) of CO_2 [kg CO_2 m-2 s-1] between the surface and atmosphere is then given by

-$$NEE = GPP - R{\rm eco} \tag{8.85}$$
+$$NEE = GPP - R{\rm eco} \tag{8.90}$$